Vyšní Lhoty: Geography

-Vyšní Lhoty lies on the right bank of the Morávka River in the historical region of Cieszyn Silesia.
-The southeastern half of the municipality is located in the Moravian-Silesian Beskids, the northwestern half is located in the Moravian-Silesian Foothills.
+Vyšní Lhoty is located about 8 km southeast of Frýdek-Místek and 22 km southeast of Ostrava, in the historical region of Cieszyn Silesia.
+The southeastern half of the municipality lies in the Moravian-Silesian Beskids; the northwestern half lies in the Moravian-Silesian Foothills.
 The highest point is the Čupel mountain at 872 m above sea level.
+The municipality is situated on the right bank of the Morávka River.

 History

 The first written mention of a village called Warmnuthowitz, which could be the predecessor of Vyšní Lhoty, is from 1292, when the probable founder of the village Pašek Mudrý Warmund was mentioned.
 This village itself was then mentioned in a Latin document of Diocese of Wrocław called Liber fundationis episcopatus Vratislaviensis from around 1305, however it is disputed by some historians if it really is today's Vyšní Lhoty.
 Moudreho Lhota mentioned in 1524 still leaves doubts.
 The oldest record with the names of settlers is from 1580.
 Surely it was mentioned in 1584 as Hornÿ Lhota in the document sealing the selling of Friedeck state country by Stanislav II Pavlovský, Bishop of Olomouc, to Bartholomew of Wrbno.

 The Friedeck state country was split from the Duchy of Teschen in 1573 when the village must have already existed.
 It was a part of the Kingdom of Bohemia and the Habsburg monarchy.
-After World War I the municipality became a part of Czechoslovakia.
+After World War I, the municipality became a part of Czechoslovakia.
 In March 1939 it became a part of Protectorate of Bohemia and Moravia.
-After World War II it was restored to Czechoslovakia.
+After World War II, it was restored to Czechoslovakia.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The most important landmark is the wooden Church of Saint Anthony of Padua from 1640, located on the Malá Prašivá mountain.
+The most important monument is the Church of Saint Anthony of Padua, located on the Malá Prašivá mountain.
+It is a wooden church, built in 1640.
+The sacristy was added in 1779 and the small tower was added in 1860.